-Excluded trials were the few trials accidentally skipped by participants (i.e., by pressing the spacebar by mistake) or trials for which the machine failed to detect eye movements because of technical malfunction (we removed 15 trials in total out of 19,140 trials).
-Boxplots show the log-transformed reading times, aggregated over participants (see Fig. 1).
-A large number of positive outliers were found, which is consistent with GECO (Cop et al., 2017a).
-The median of all five reading time measures of the L2 (English) is slightly higher among Chinese-English bilinguals than among Dutch-English bilinguals (Cop et al., 2017a).
+Excluded trials were the few trials accidentally skipped by participants (i.e. by pressing the spacebar by mistake) or trials for which the machine failed to detect eye movements because of technical malfunction (we removed 15 trials in total out of 19,140 trials).
+Boxplots show the log-transformed reading times, aggregated over participants (See Figure 1).
+A large number of positive outliers were found, which is consistent with GECO (Cop, Dirix, Drieghe, & Duyck, 2017).
+The median of all five reading time measures of the L2 (English) is slightly higher among Chinese-English bilinguals than among Dutch-English bilinguals (Cop, Dirix, Drieghe, & Duyck, 2017).
 Regarding the reading rate, Chinese bilinguals read about 466 wpm in L1.
-In contrast to previous studies that showed a comparable reading rate between Chinese (260 wpm) and English speakers (200-320 wpm; Brysbaert, 2019; but see Yen et al., 2011), this work thus reports considerably higher rates.
+In contrast to previous studies that showed a comparable reading rate between Chinese (260 wpm) and English speakers (200-320 wpm; Brysbaert, 2019; but see Yen et al., 2011)3, this work thus reports considerably higher rates.
 These very distinct results are unexpected yet plausible.

 The Chinese reading rate from Brysbaert (2019) is based on reading sentences and texts in Traditional and Simplified Chinese.
 The reading rate of paragraphs, however, tends to be higher than that of single sentences (Radach et al., 2008), which is also supported by the higher skipping probability in paragraphs discussed below.
 In addition, paragraphs are likely to be smaller in font size than individual sentences when displayed on the screen.
-When the font size is smaller, the reader may process more information within a comparable perception span, thus showing a faster reading rate (see also Yen et al., 2011).
+When the font size is smaller, the reader may process more information within a comparable perception span, thus showing a faster reading rate (also see Yen et al., 2011).
 The nature of the reading material (e.g., difficulty) and experimental condition may also have an effect.
 Reading a novel in Simplified Chinese in a natural way may be easier to read than the texts of previous research and faster than those in Traditional Chinese or under certain experimental conditions (e.g., when using the self-paced moving-window paradigm; Zhang & Perfetti, 1993 whose reading rate was incorporated into the analysis of Brysbaert, 2019).
-It is also possible that most participants in this work were perhaps more proficient readers than those in previous studies.
+It is also possible that most participants in this work were perhaps more proficient readers than in previous.
 Most likely, a combination of the factors mentioned here contributed to the high Chinese reading rate in this corpus.

 In L2, participants read at a rate of 166 wpm.
-The second-language reading rate is similar to those observed in previous studies (139-174 wpm; Brysbaert, 2019), and is in line with the hypothesis that a lower L2 proficiency results in slower, less efficient (visual) word processing (Cop et al., 2015a; Diependaele et al., 2013).
+The second language reading rate is similar to those observed in previous studies (139-174 wpm; Brysbaert, 2019), and is in line with the hypothesis that a lower L2 proficiency results in slower, less efficient (visual) word processing (Cop, Drieghe & Duyck, 2015; Diependaele et al., 2013).

 For further analysis of the timed data, reading times exceeding 2.5 standard deviations of each participant's average in each language were considered outliers and discarded.
 Figure 2 shows the quantile-quantile plots of the reading times after log-transformation and outlier removal.
 The Lilliefors normality test (L) showed that the p-values of all reading measures were below .001, indicating that reading times deviated significantly from normal distributions, even after log transformations and outlier exclusion.
-Pearson's moment coefficient of skewness (G) showed that the distribution of all reading time measures was positively skewed (with right-side tail).
-These results are consistent with the GECO findings of Cop et al. (2017a).
-The statistical values of the Lilliefors and skewness tests are presented in the corresponding panels of Fig. 2.
+The Pearson's Moment Coefficient of Skewness (G) showed that the distribution of all reading time measures was positively skewed (with right-side tail).
+These results are consistent with the GECO findings of Cop and colleagues (2017).
+The statistical values of the Lilliefors and Skewness tests are presented in the corresponding panels of Figure 2.

-Description of reading times
+Description of Reading Times